On the minimal Blow-up rate for the 2D generalized Zakharov- Kuznetsov model: Introduction and main results

+where $\dot{H}^s=\dot{H}^s(\mathbb{R}^2)$ denotes the homogeneous Sobolev space of order $s.$ { Note that when k=2, a scaling argument is useful to conclude that the blowdown rate is 1/3 in the context of the $H^1$ norm} .The scale-invariant Sobolev space for the gZK equation is $H^{s_c(k)}(\mathbb{R}^2)$, where $s_c(k) = 1-2/k$.
+Therefore, we will use the well-posedness result for \eqref{mZK} obtained for indices $s > s_c(k)$.
+We divide the paper into two parts.
+The first one is built on the results of global well-posedness by Linares and Pastor in \cite{Linares2009, LinaresPastor}, for two different cases, $k=2$ and $k\geq 3$, but analyzed side by side.
+The second part combined the LWP results with an argument developed by Weissler \cite{Weissler} and Colliander-Czuback-Sulem \cite{Colliander} in the context of the semilinear heat equations.

-The 2D mZK equation \eqref{mZK} has been extensively studied in recent years.
-Biagini-Linares \cite{BLinares} studied the local well-posedness (LWP) in $H^1(\mathbb R^2)$.
-Linares and Pastor in \cite{Linares2009}, proved that the modified ZK equation is locally well-posed for data in $H^s(\mathbb R ^2),$ $s> 3/4$ and they also showed ill-posedness, in the sense that the data-to-solution map fails to be uniformly continuous for $s\leq 0$.
+Regarding to the 2D gZK equation \eqref{mZK}, Biagini-Linares \cite{BLinares} studied the local well-posedness (LWP) for the mZK in $H^1(\mathbb R^2)$.
+Linares and Pastor in \cite{Linares2009} studied the IVP associated with both the ZK and mZK, in particular, they proved that the modified ZK equation is locally well-posed for data in $H^s(\mathbb R ^2),$ $s> 3/4$ and they also showed ill-posedness, in the sense that the data-to-solution map fails to be uniformly continuous for $s\leq 0$.
 So one cannot expect semilinear well-posedness in the critical space $L^2(\mathbb{R}^2)$.
-This LWP result was improved by Ribaud and Vento \cite{RV2011}, who proved LWP for data in $H^s(\mathbb R ^2),$ $s> 1/4$.
+This LWP result was improved by Ribaud and Vento \cite{RV2011}, who proved LWP for data in $H^s(\mathbb R ^2),$ $s> 1/4$, for the case $k=2$.
 More recently, Kinoshita \cite{Kinoshita} established LWP at regularity $s = 1/4$, which is in fact optimal for the Picard iteration approach.
-Regarding to global well posedness, Linares and Pastor \cite{LinaresPastor} proved the global well-posedness in $H^s(\mathbb{R}^2)$ for $s > 53/63$, when the mass of the initial data is smaller than the mass of the ground state in the focusing case.
+Regarding global well-posedness, Linares and Pastor \cite{LinaresPastor} proved the global well-posedness in $H^s(\mathbb{R}^2)$ for $s > 53/63$, when the mass of the initial data is smaller than the mass of the ground state in the focusing case.
 Bhattacharya et. al. in \cite{Bat} used the $I$-method to obtain global well-posedness in $H^s(\mathbb R^2)$ space for $s > 3/4$, thus, improving the result of Linares and Pastor \cite{LinaresPastor}.